hargettp/hh-web/README.md

 * templates.lisp for the declaring what templates you wish to use
 * any file in the taglibraries folder for designing your tag or widget libraries
 * any file in the templates folder for creating your own page templates

+# Learning More

+For more information on how HH-Web works and how to make use of it for your application, see the documentation on the [wiki](https://github.com/hargettp/hh-web/wiki)